geethaa460/ladiescodetheme.github.io/readme.txt

 You can display multiple testimonails in a sidebar on your WordPress blog.

 More than one widget can be displayed.
-More than one widget can be used and you can also style it with CSS.
+Each widget can be customized with CSS styling.

+You can make a simple client or portfolio rotator by using the testimonial field as the client or organization name, and the source field with the URL and tag as "portfolio".
+Then in the widget, show source and require tag "portfolio".